sivagrid/Express-LibraryApp/README.md

-It is a sample libray App which is under progress.
+It is a sample libray App which is under development.

 prerequisites to run this app:
   1. Node, npm, bower and mongodb with some books details.